18F/blogging-guide/pages/publishing-process.md

 blog team member will help you complete this document.

-After the above-mentioned folks have made comments and suggestions, and after you’ve resolved them, a blog team member will move the issue to the `approved` milestone.
-The blog team will work with you to schedule when the post will be published and will add the post to the 18F Editorial Calendar.
+After the above-mentioned folks have made comments and suggestions, and after you’ve resolved them, a blog team member will move the issue to the “approved” milestone.

 ## Approved: How do I get my blog post published?

 When the post is ready to be published, a member of the blog team will:

   1. Convert the post to markdown.
-  1. Open a pull request to post it to the staging branch of 18f.gsa.gov for final review.
+  1. Open a pull request and send you a Federalist preview of the blog post.
 Any final edits will be discussed in #blog.
-  1. After all edits are discussed and the author has approved the final post, ping @gregboone or @elainekamlley to rebuild the site and publish the post.
+  1. After all edits are discussed and the author has approved the final post, a member of the blog team will merge the pull request and your post will be live.
-  1. Once the post goes live, post the live URL in a comment and close the issue.
+  1. Once the post goes live, a member of the blog team will tweet it out from the 18F account and post the live URL in a comment on the GitHub issue and close the issue.